Uvacoder/aaa-js30-projects-Aimanski12/readme.md

 ### Overview :sunglasses:

-This is a Barcode Sanner App
+This is a Barcode Scanner App that scans UPC Barcodes and then returns all the Data.

 </details>